MohamedSadok/PVPF-DL/README.md

 @ARTICLE{xx,
-  author={Massaoudi. {Mohamed} et al}, journal={Journal of Modern Power Systems and Clean Energy}, title={Recent Advances of Deep Learning Methods for PV Power Forecasting: A State-of-The-Art Review With an Outlook to The Future Trends}, year={2021}, volume={xx},
+  author={Massaoudi. {Mohamed} et al}, journal={CSEE Journal of Power and Energy Systems}, title={Recent Advances of Deep Learning Methods for PV Power Forecasting: A State-of-The-Art Review With an Outlook to The Future Trends}, year={2021}, volume={xx},